zsrtp/Randomizer/BUILDING.md

    Automatically loads the TP Randomizer REL when starting up the game.
    ```

-1. In `Code:`, copy and paste one of the following:
+1. In `Code:`, copy and paste one of the following depending on your TP version:

    - [US](https://pastebin.com/ES58EG3Z)
    - [EU](https://pastebin.com/MvaeFAyV)